 Owning a Lorikeet on a Budget

-Skipping vet care is also not recommended – especially since vet visits will often include wing clipping.
-Avoiding preventative vet care can lead to higher vet costs later down the line.
+Skipping vet care is also not recommended, especially since vet visits will often include wing clipping.
+Avoiding preventative vet care can lead to higher vet costs later.

 Saving Money on Lorikeet Care

 Buy your bird’s food in bulk when possible.
-Most nectar mixes don’t go wrong until you add water so that you can purchase huge quantities at a time –don’t add water until your bird needs it.
+Most nectar mixes don’t go bad until you add water, so you can purchase huge quantities at a time.
+Just don’t add water until your bird needs it.

-- You may also be want to read: Goldie’s Lorikeet
+- You may also want to read: Goldie’s Lorikeet

 Still, ensure that you budget correctly for this bird.
 They have many of the same needs as other pets, including food and vet care.
 These costs will add up over time.

 Luckily, there are also many ways to save on care.
-For instance, you don’t need to use commercial bedding – newspapers work perfectly fine.
-Many home cleaners work perfectly fine for their cage, as well.
+For instance, you don’t need to use commercial bedding, as newspapers work perfectly fine.
+Many home cleaners work perfectly fine for their cage too.
 You don’t even need a birdbath.
 A plastic container may work just as well.